livewire/livewire/docs/polling.md

 Using polling inside Livewire is as simple as adding `wire:poll` to an element.

-Here's an example of a `SubscriberCount` component that shows a user's number of subscribers:
+Below is an example of a `SubscriberCount` component that shows a user's subscriber count:

 ```php
 <?php